Fine properties of geodesics and geodesic $\lambda$-convexity for the Hellinger-Kantorovich distance: Regularity of static HK potentials phi0 and phi1

 \section{Regularity of static \texorpdfstring{$\HK$}{HK} potentials \texorpdfstring{$\varphi_0$}{phi0} and \texorpdfstring{$\varphi_1$}{phi1}}

 In this section, we will carefully study the regularity of a pair $(\varphi_0,\varphi_1)$ of optimal $\HK$ potentials arising in \eqref{eq:19} of Theorem~\ref{thm:optimality.cond}.
 We will improve the previous approximate differentiability result of \cite[Thm.\ 6.6(iii)]{LiMiSa18OETP} (see also \cite[Thm.\,6.2.7]{AmGiSa08GFMS}) by adapting the argument of \cite{FigGig11LSKP} and extending the classical result of \cite{GanMcc96GOT} to the $\HK$ setting.
 In fact, this section is largely independent of the specific $\HK$ setting but relies purely on the theory of $\LLL$-transforms.
-As we are interested in the special case of $\LLL = \Ell_\tau=\frac1{\tau} \Ell_1$ which attains the value $+\infty$ outside a ball, we cannot rely on existing results and have to provide a careful analysis of this case (but see also \cite{GO07,MM09,BP13} for different situations of costs taking the value $+\infty$).
+As we are interested in the special case of \GGG continuous, extended values cost functions \EEE $\LLL = \Ell_\tau=\frac1{\tau} \Ell_1:\R^d\to[0,+\infty]$ which attain the value $+\infty$ outside a ball, we cannot rely on existing results and have to provide a careful analysis of this case (but see also \GGG \cite{GO07,MM09,JS12,BP13,BPP18} \EEE for different situations of discontinuous costs taking the value $+\infty$).

 We will use the notion of locally semi-concave and semi-convex functions; recall that a function $\varphi:U\to \R$ defined in some open set $U$ of $\R^d$ is locally semi-concave if for every point $\bar x\in U$ there exists $\rho>0$ and a constant $C>0$ with